Getting Started

 This does a few things:

-- Establishes your KERI ID locally on your machine
+- Establishes your KERI identity (

 Note: Your identity is generated completely offline.
 No private keys ever leave your device.
+Publishing your identity to a registry is strictly opt-in.

 auths id claim github